Estate and Related Tax Planning for American Expatriates in Hong Kong

 Further, U.S. expatriates need to plan their estates carefully.
 A will or if applicable a trust in the country in which you live (or own assets) should be considered, as well as guardianships.
 U.S. expatriates also need to determine what type of foreign taxes (inheritance or transfer tax) their heirs may incur upon their death on assets located outside of the U.S. Having a proper estate plan in place can often minimize or even eliminate estate taxes and probate costs.

-Please join us on November 6 as Jessica Cutrera from EXS Capital and Carlo Gray from Buzzacott Expatriate Tax Services share with us important information on year-end tax planning, IRS Streamlined Filing Compliance Procedures, and strategies in which American expatriates can use to address their unique estate planning needs.
+Please join us on November 19th as Jessica Cutrera from EXS Capital, Carlo Gray from Buzzacott Expatriate Tax Services and Ellen Tong from Deloitte share with us important information on year-end tax planning, IRS Streamlined Filing Compliance Procedures, and strategies in which American expatriates can use to address their unique estate planning needs.
+First 15 minutes is for networking Light refreshments included Hosted by the Taxation Committee

 The American Chamber of Commerce in HK 1904 Bank of America Tower 12 Harcourt Road Central, Hong Kong